klamoureux386/ConditionPredictor/README.md

 This is a public-facing copy of an AI-first Clincial Decision Support System (CDSS) I'm working on.

 It is a distributed application orchestrated via .NET Aspire.
 Individual services include:
-- Apache [CTAKES](https://github.com/apache/ctakes), an NLP platform for extracting information from clinical text, wrapped by a small Java+SpringBoot app.
+- Apache [CTAKES](https://github.com/apache/ctakes), an NLP platform for extracting information from clinical text, wrapped by a small Java + SpringBoot app.
-- A containerized instance of vLLM running BioMistral ([with local caching!](#vllm-setup)) for CTAKES annotation evaluation.
+- A containerized instance of vLLM running [microsoft/MediPhi-Instruct](https://huggingface.co/microsoft/MediPhi-Instruct) (with local caching!) for CTAKES annotation evaluation.
+- An exploratory/demonstrative LoRA setup for post-training fine-tuning of MediPhi-Instruct.
-- A Python+Flask app leveraging Semantic Kernel & AutoGen for AI operations.
+- A Python + Flask app leveraging Semantic Kernel & AutoGen for AI operations.
 - A Blazor Server web application which is the user entrypoint for interacting with these services, styled with Tailwind.

 Both non-.NET apps are set up with OpenTelemetry to integrate with .NET Aspire's robust observability features.